 Normally when a game ticks towards the 120 minute mark, neutrals will pray that no one scores robs us of the joy of a penalty shoot-out.
-This match was different.
+Not England fans, though.

 Now let’s be clear.
 Not all penalty kicks or penalty shoot-outs are created equal.